bismuthfoundation/Roadmap/README.md

 ## Completed
 As activities from the lists above are completed, they are moved to here showing date completed:
+* 2019-01-10 * New bootstrap/snapshot solution, and blockchain verification
 * 2018-12-16: New gen Tornado wallet supports Crystals to add extra features
 * 2018-12-14: 18 Translations completed by the community in an awesome effort!
 * 2018-12-10: Alpha version of the new gen translatable Wallet, using the BismuthClient package.